Parking in Boston can be tricky.

 Unfortunately, our Boston parking police are the fastest on the planet at issuing tickets, especially in neighborhoods such as Beacon Hill, Back Bay, and the North End.
 They know which meters are about to expire, and watch them like hawks.
 Return to your car just one second too late, and you'll find a fluorescent orange ticket on your windshield.
 Trust us, they're ugly.

 Furthermore, many areas limit the total amount of time you can stay in one spot within a certain area, even if you successfully race back and add more quarters before the red Expired! sign flashes.

 You can be ticketed for exceeding the time limit for parking on a particular block, even if you move from one spot to another.

-The only days when you don't have to put money in the meter for on-street parking are Sundays and City of Boston holidays - which, in case you're wondering, include all the usual federal and state holidays plus Evacuation Day (March 17), Patriots Day, and Bunker Hill Day.
+The only days when you don't have to put money in the meter for on-street parking are Sundays and City of Boston holidays - which, in case you're wondering, include all the usual federal and state holidays plus Evacuation Day (March 17, which of course also happens to be St Patrick's Day), Patriots Day, and Bunker Hill Day.